 SEO is by Optimising in Melbourne.

 Lyn Hatherly (1945–2016) came to Five Islands Press as a poet, an academic, an editor and a classical scholar in 2001, assisting Ron Pretty through the last years of his directorship.
 From 2007 Lyn formed a group around her with the aim of continuing the history, spirit and publishing work of Five Islands Press.
 After an intense but short battle with cancer, Lyn died in March 2016.
 In her time with the new incarnation of the Press she worked on the expansion into e-books, the establishment of a new design for the Press, a new distribution partnership, and the recruitment of new editors.
 From 2007 to 2016 the Press published 29 new books by 27 Australian poets, plus an anthology of contemporary Chinese poetry in translation.
 As a publisher, editor, writer and teacher, Lyn Hatherly served Australian poetry with distinction, sophistication, dedication and calmness.
 All who worked with her came to love and depend upon her.
-Lyn has three published books: Acts of Abrasion (Five Islands Press, 2006), Sappho’s Sweetbitter Songs (Routledge, 1996), and Songs of Silence (Medal Poets, 1994).
+Lyn has four published books: Acts of Abrasion (Five Islands Press, 2006), Sappho’s Sweetbitter Songs (Routledge, 1996), Songs of Silence (Medal Poets, 1994), and Many, and One (Five Islands Press, 2017).